bkushigian/hog/README.md

 notebook or by the command line client.
 It would be nice to be able to group common themed lessons together.

+As far as the Jupyter notebooks are concerned, it would be nice to be able to auto-generate parts of our notebooks and output specific Python commands based on the current state of the program.
+For example, it would be great to be able to capture the current temporary Git session location and include that in the Markdown sections directly.

 Finally, we would like to create a larger set of lessons and get feedback from folks at different learning stages of Git.